There's a six-planet alignment visible in late February 2026. Sound familiar?

 An ice giant of the outer Solar System, Uranus is high in the sky in February 2026, much like Jupiter is.

-Although tricky to see with the naked eye even at the best of times, it does have high altitude in its favour, making it another potentially easy member of the six-planet parade to spot.
+Although tricky to see with the naked eye even at the best of times, it does currently have high altitude in its favour, making it another potentially easy member of the six-planet parade to spot.

 In February 2026, Uranus is located beneath the Pleiades star cluster in Taurus.